1.1. In these Terms and Conditions, unless the context otherwise requires, the following expressions have the following meanings:

 “Contract” means these Terms and Conditions as may be amended from time to time concerning the performance of the Services, together with any Quotation(s);

-“Developer” means WDL Digital Ltd trading as Website Designers London (WDL), a company registered in England and Wales under company registration number 12944648 and whose registered office is at 44 Crantock Toad, London, SE6 2QP and who carries on the business of providing the Services;
+“Developer” means WDL Digital Ltd trading as WDL, a company registered in England and Wales under company registration number 12944648 and whose registered office is at 44 Crantock Toad, London, SE6 2QP and who carries on the business of providing the Services;

 “Fee(s)” means the total fees payable to the Developer for the Services and as set out in the Quotation(s) together with any fees arising as a result of a change to the Services;

-“Final Instalment” means payment of the remaining 50% of the total Fees payable by the Client to the Developer on completion of the required Services;
+“Final Instalment” means payment of the remaining 50% of the total Fees payable by the Client to the Developer on completion of the required website design and development Services;

-“First Instalment” means the non-refundable deposit payable to the Developer by the Client on commencement of the Contract in respect of the provision of the Services and which equates to 50% of the total Fees as set out in the Quotation in respect of the website design and development Services;
+“First Instalment” means the non-refundable deposit payable to the Developer by the Client on commencement of the Contract in respect of the provision of the website design and development Services and which equates to 50% of the total Fees as set out in the Quotation in respect of the website design and development Services;

 “Quotation” means the quotation, or quotations, presented to the Client by the Developer setting out the Services required;